Aylesbury Vineyard Storehouse has been helping people in need since 1998.

 With effect from Monday 3 June 2019 Storehouse will operate on a referral-only basis for furniture.
 Prospective clients will need to be referred by a someone from a recognised profession (such as a doctor, social worker, housing association staff, etc.) who is familiar with the client’s circumstances.
 We will not accept self-referrals.
 Please email the Storehouse Office to request a referral form.

 Storehouse receives lots of calls, so we may not always be able to speak to you straight away.
 If so, please leave us a voicemail with your name, number and a short message and we will return your call as soon as we can.

 In an emergency, please contact the Church Office.

-We also provide a collection and delivery service within 10 miles of Aylesbury by prior arrangement.
+For larger items of furniture we also provide a collection and delivery service within 10 miles of Aylesbury by prior arrangement.